kaz-utashiro/tir/README.md

 Volume is the number between 0 and 100, and it will set just for one second.

+# OTHER SAMPLES

+	tir -w 3m -v good -m 'tea is ready tea is tea is ready ee tea is ready tea is tea is ready now'

+	tir -w 3m -v good -m 'ramen is ready ee ramen is ready, your ramen is ready ramen is ready'

 # SEE ALSO

 osascript(1), say(1)